maronavenue/aws-learning-path/README.md

 3. [AWS latency test](https://ping.psa.fun/) - A 100% serverless solution that calculates time needed to load a resource from a health page of a particular AWS service that is accessible across all regions such as `Amazon DynamoDB`.
 Also provides visual reports on top of the latency test.

 4. [EC2 Reachability Test](https://ec2-reachability.amazonaws.com/) - Amazon Web Services EC2 Reachability and Connectivity Test.

+5. [AWS Regional Data Centers mapping](http://turnkeylinux.github.io/aws-datacenters/) - A visual mapping of direct connection lines across AWS Global presence provided by [TurnKey Hub](https://github.com/turnkeylinux/aws-datacenters).
+I haven't verified if it's up-to-date, so I'm putting it in the last for now.

 ## Useful Tips and Links
   * [http://checkip.amazonaws.com/](http://checkip.amazonaws.com/) - Use to quickly fetch your Public IPv4 address over HTTP